-Mandate comprehensive security requirements process for all software projects and dependencies.
+Mandate security requirements process for all software projects and third-party dependencies

-Build security requirements into vendor agreements
+A. Build security requirements into supplier agreements

 Beyond the kinds of security requirements already identified by previous analysis, additional security benefits can be derived from third-party agreements.
-Typically, requirements and perhaps high-level design will be developed internally while low-level design and implementation is often left up to vendors.
+Typically, requirements and perhaps high-level design will be developed internally while detailed design and implementation is often left up to suppliers.

 Based on the specific division of labor for each externally developed component, identify specific security activities and technical assessment criteria to add to the vendor contracts.
-Commonly, this should be a set of activities from the Verification & Assessment Discipline covering the Architecture Review, Code Review, and Security Testing Functions.
+Commonly, this is a set of activities from the Design Review, Code Review, and Security Testing Practices.